MA Ancient Mediterranean Civilisations

 Option courses and fieldwork

 You will also select two courses from a wide range of options.

-Over the long vacation at the end of Year 1, you will undertake three weeks of fieldwork.
+Over the long holiday at the end of Year 1, you will need to complete 3 weeks of fieldwork.

 You will study the archaeology of Scotland from the earliest evidence for human occupation at the end of the last Ice Age to the Roman incursion in the early 1st millennium AD.

 Key themes include: